 If an elderly friend or loved one gives a valuable or otherwise unusual gift to a caretaker or other acquaintance, and that individual is relatively new in the elderly person’s life, that person should probably receive some levelheaded scrutiny.
 The worst offenders take months – but seldom years – gaining the trust of their intended targets.

 The family of a nursing home or assisted living facility resident should monitor all financial transactions including checks, debits, and credit card transactions.
-It’s also a good idea to acquaint yourself personally with the staff and with the families of other residents; the best deterrence to thievery is when the thieves know they are being watched.
+It’s also a good idea to acquaint yourself personally with the staff and with the families of other residents; one deterrence to thievery is when the thieves know they are being watched.

 If an elderly person you love has been hurt or otherwise exploited by financial abuse, get help from experienced nursing home abuse attorney Joseph Dooley.
 In some cases, a caretaker’s employer may be responsible for failing to properly screen employment applications.
 In other cases, the police may be become involved and criminal charges may be filed.
 A good nursing home abuse lawyer can investigate your situation and help you take the right action.